 - For more information, see the Audio Services webpage or contact Kevin Harbison.

 - You are entitled to two hours in the hall of your recital for your dress rehearsal.
 This is subject to availability of the hall.
 As the halls are quite busy throughout the semester, it is recommended that the performer communicate with his/her collaborators and find a dress rehearsal time as soon as possible.
 The two hours of dress rehearsal time do not have to be consecutive.
 They may be broken up into two one-hour intervals.
-If your recital is in Grusin Music Hall or the Chamber Hall, check the Performance Hall Schedule and email firstname.lastname@example.org to sign out a time.
+If your recital is in Grusin Music Hall or the Chamber Hall, check the Performance Hall Schedule by looking at the schedules here.
+Then email email@example.com to sign out a time.

 - Please be aware that if you schedule rehearsal time during the week (after 5pm) or on the weekends, you will be required to have a College of Music Faculty or Staff member with you.

 * NOTE - Signing up for a recital does not automatically sign out a reception space.
 You must reserve the reception room using the online scheduling website.

 - You may only schedule reception space during the same semester as your recital.

 - The College of Music Conference Room (C113) may be signed out for post-recital receptions.
 Check the online scheduling website for availability and to sign out the room.
 Your stage manager will unlock the door one hour before your recital is scheduled to begin.
 You may not use the room if you have not properly signed it out.
 You may use the refrigerator in the kitchen area to store food.
 However, leftover refreshments must be removed from the Conference Room immediately following the reception.
 You are expected to clean up after your reception.

 - If the Conference Room is not available, you may reserve the College of Music Student Lounge (Tile Lounge) for your reception.
 You must request to use the lounge by sending an email to firstname.lastname@example.org to avoid double booking.